deveshpant2003/Data-Extraction-and-NLP/README.md

 # Data Extraction and NLP

 ## Objective
-The objective is to extract textual data articles from the given URL and perform text analysis to compute variables that are used in NLP (Natural Language Processing).
+The goal is to extract textual data articles from the provided URL, conduct text analysis, and compute variables used in NLP (Natural Language Processing).

 ## Data Extraction
-For each of the URLs, given in the **Input.xlsx** file, the executable file **'Executable_File.py'** extract the article text and save the extracted article in a text file with URL_ID as its file name.
-While extracting text, ther program extracts only the article title and the article text but does not extract the website header, footer etc. The programming language I used is **python** and the library used for data crawling is **BeautifulSoup**.
+For each of the URLs, given in the **Input.xlsx** file, the executable file **'Executable_File.py'** extracts the article text and saves the extracted article in a text file with URL_ID as its file name.
+During the text extraction process, the program only extracts the article title and text, leaving out the website header and footer.
+I utilized **Python** as the programming language and **BeautifulSoup** as the data crawling library.

 ## Data Analysis
-For each of the extracted texts from the article, the program perform textual analysis and compute variables, given in the file **'Output Data Structure.xlsx'**.
-The output is saved in the exact order as given in this file.
+The program performs textual analysis and computes variables for each extracted text from the website, as specified in the file **'Output Data Structure.xlsx'**.
+This file precisely specifies the order in which to save the output.

 ## Variables
-The definition of each of the variables are given in the **'Text Analysis.docx'** file.
-Look for these variables in the analysis document (Text Analysis.docx):
+The **'Text Analysis.docx'** file provides the definition of each of these variables:
 1. POSITIVE SCORE
 2. NEGATIVE SCORE
 3. POLARITY SCORE